Churston Ferrers Grammar School: Buildings

 The school has occupied its current buildings since opening and was largely unchanged for the first half of its existence.
 When the school expanded in the late 1980s, a new classroom block and sports facility was added.
 Later, in 2001, the school expanded further with a Modern Foreign Languages block.
 In late September 2008, the school had a new block consisting of: a humanities classroom; a study centre; an IT room and two new departmental offices.
 This building was named 'The Cube' by the students in a poll from a selection of alternative names.
 For some time, there was a "maths hut", which was a temporary building that housed two Mathematics classrooms.
 This was eventually demolished in 2011 to make way for the new Sixth Form Centre which was completed in the summer of 2012.
 Also in 2016 a remodeling and extension of the Modern Foreign Languages block created a new section of the school for Art and Music.

 Academic houses

 There are currently five academic houses: Brunel, Christie, Gilbert, Singer and Thompson.
 All of the houses are named after notable individuals with ties to the local area, South Devon.
 Each house is represented by an individual crest and colour (Brunel - blue, Christie - green, Gilbert - red, Singer - purple, Thompson - yellow) and a head is appointed to ensure the running of the house system.

 Each pupil is assigned to a house-based form upon induction and throughout the duration of the pupil's time at CFGS, will compete in both academic and sporting inter-house competitions as determined by an annual calendar of events; house points are subsequently awarded to each form group, contributing towards the yearly House Badge Competition.
-Students are organised into year groups which are managed by a Head of Year and an Assistant Head of Year.